johannesjh/favagtk/README.md

 ## Getting Started

-The easiest way to start using Fava GTK is to download and install a flatpak application package from the [releases on Github](https://github.com/johannesjh/fava-gtk/releases), as detailed in the following.
+In the future, favagtk will be published on [flathub](https://flathub.org/).
+As for now, the easiest way to start using Fava GTK is to download and install a flatpak application package from the [CI pipelines](https://gitlab.gnome.org/johannesjh/favagtk/-/pipelines).

 ### System Requirements

-[flatpak](https://flatpak.org/) is needed to install and run the flatpak package.
+A linux system with [flatpak](https://flatpak.org/) is needed to install and run the flatpak package.

 ### Installation

-Download a .flatpak file from one of Fava GTK's releases on github.
+Download a .flatpak file from one of Fava GTK's [CI builds over on GNOME Gitlab](https://gitlab.gnome.org/johannesjh/favagtk).

 You can then install the application as follows.